- 108 guests

 Activities Aboard Plancius

 As an activity-focused ship, the Plancius offers quality equipment and supplies to create safe, fun and comfortable exploration experiences.
 Snowshoes for shoreline hikes are available to explore the landscape via foot.
 Five single and five double kayaks are aboard the Plancius for off-ship on-the-water excursions, as are Neoprene wetsuits, splash shirts and covers, booties, caps and life jackets.
 Plancius is furthermore equipped with 10 Mark V Zodiacs, including 40 HP 4-stroke outboard engines and 2 gangways on the starboard side of the ship, guaranteeing a swift Zodiac operation.
 Select voyages have opportunities for photography workshops on board and on land, polar diving, camping and mountaineering excursions.
 All off-ship activities except shoreline hikes and walks require signing-up during the booking process.

 Cabins & Deck Plan Aboard Plancius

-M/V Plancius accommodates 108 passengers in 52 passenger cabins with private toilet and shower in 3 quadruple porthole cabins, 9 twin porthole cabins, 26 twin window cabins, 2 twin deluxe cabins and 10 superior cabins.
+M/V Plancius accommodates 108 passengers in 52 passenger cabins, each with private toilet and shower, in 3 quadruple porthole cabins, 9 twin porthole cabins, 26 twin window cabins, 2 twin deluxe cabins and 10 superior cabins.

 All cabins offer lower berths (one queen-size bed in the superior cabins and two single beds in the twin cabins), except for the 4 quadruple porthole cabins (for 4 persons in 2 upper and 2 lower beds).
 Common amenities include desk and chair, telephone and internet connection, a flatscreen TV and a hairdryer in each cabin and ample storage space.